SAC Trophies

 "Highest flight by a Canadian pilot"

 This trophy is presented annually to the Canadian soaring pilot who has obtained the maximum absolute altitude in a flight in Canada, provided that the height gain has been 5000 metre or better.
 The 20 inch high trophy features a small pewter sailplane suspended within a solid block of plastic shaped to represent a classic mountain wave scene.
 It symbolizes the unique tranquility and beauty of high altitude wave flight.
 It was commissioned and donated by Klaus S. Stachow of the Cu Nim Gliding Club to the Soaring Assoiation of Canada in 1982 to recognize excellence in high altitude flight and to commemorate the 10th Cowley summer camp.
-The trophy was designed by Cu Nim's Tony Burton of Claresholm, Alberta.
+The trophy was designed by Cu Nim's Tony Burton.

 2004